 The Vizio M’s upscaling resulted in a bit of added smoothness, but overall the two images look very similar.
 There isn’t any more detail in the upscaled picture than you can see in the native 1080p picture, so whether or not it looks better is entirely subjective.

 Having a 4k TV and genuine 4k content isn’t enough.
-Because there are limits to what the eye can perceive, if you sit too far from your TV (the distance depending on the TV’s size), you won't be able to see all the detail in the image.
+There are limits to what the eye can perceive, so if you sit too far from your TV (the distance depending on the TV’s size), you won't be able to see all the detail in the image.
 That means that if you sit too far away from a 4k TV, the picture will look like what you’d get on a TV with a lower resolution screen.

 This chart illustrates the dividing line for normal 20/20 vision.
 To use the chart, check your viewing distance on the vertical axis and the size of the TV on the horizontal one.
 If the resulting position is above the line, you probably won't see a major difference between a 1080p and a 4k TV.